CASE STUDY CONCEPT: Military Logistics 101 — “An Army Marches on Its Stomach.”

 To share your changes and improvements to this model (json file) with other SCM Globe users see “Download and Share Supply Chain Models”

-Register on SCM Globe to gain access to this and all other case studies.
-Click the blue “Register” button on the home page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
-Then go to the SCM Globe library and click the “Import” button next to this case study.
-Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
+Register on SCM Globe to gain access to this and other supply chain simulations.
+Click the blue “Register” button on the app login page, and buy an account with a credit card (unless you already have an account).
+Scan the “Getting Started” section, and you are ready to start.
+Go to the SCM Globe library and click the “Import” button next to this or any other supply chain model.